Skip to main content

 For example, if you have 1 000 customers churning each month and offer five different cancellation reasons (Too expensive, Not using, etc..), you'd end up with roughly 200 customers per reason.

-If you further segment these customers—for instance, distinguishing between someone canceling after two days versus two years—you're dividing those 200 into even smaller groups.
+If you further segment these customers, distinguishing between someone canceling after the first week versus two years into their subscription, then you're dividing those 200 into even smaller groups.
 Now, each customer group (cohort) might only have 50 customers per month.

 When you run an experiment to compare which offer works best for each cohort, you're now down to just 25 customers per offer, meaning it takes months to gather enough data to achieve statistical significance.
 So even with 1 000 churning customers a month, you likely don't have enough data to reliably segment and determine the most effective offer.